Skip to Main Content

 • Systematic Reviews are searchable in the following sources:

-• CINAHL - Enter your search query and add Systematic Reviews in a separate box.
+• CINAHL (Cumulative Index to Nursing and Allied Health Literature) - Enter your search query and add Systematic Reviews in a separate box.
 Or check the box Evidence-Based Practice in Advanced Search screen.

 • Database of Abstracts of Reviews of Effects (DARE)